-We need to remember that John the Baptist was immensely popular.
-Make no mistake, he had huge crowds of devoted followers, larger crowds than Jesus, some would say.
-His reputation spread far and wide throughout that end of the Mediterranean basin, probably helped by his appearance and his manner.
+To understand why scripture and the church focuses on John the Baptist during this time of preparation before Christmas it helps to remember that John the Baptist was immensely popular.
+Make no mistake, he had huge crowds of devoted followers, larger crowds than Jesus some would say.
+His reputation spread far and wide throughout that end of the Mediterranean basin, no doubt in part helped by his strangely harsh appearance and manner.
 People notice and pay attention to and remember weird and strangely different individuals.
 If you disagree, simply think of some entertainers who have received fame and fortune from being strangely different - say, Michael Jackson, Mick Jagger, Meatloaf - not that I'm lumping them in the same category as John the Baptist, but you know what I mean.
-Any prophet who dressed in wild skins, ate weird food, and grumped at his followers was remembered, and even his message was remembered!
+Any prophet who dressed in wild skins, ate weird food, and grumped at his followers was remembered, and so was his message remembered!